Frequently asked questions

 Cool mornings make layering the best choice for most activities in Sonoma Valley.
 Beyond that, your main focus should be comfort.
 Casual shorts or cropped pants are recommend.
 Denim is probably the only fabric we recommend avoiding due to its thick seams.
 If you plan to wear long pants, tapered legs are advisable, or you may need to roll or cinch your right pant leg to avoid getting a nasty grease stain or getting caught on the derailleur (we have Velcro straps you can borrow, if needed).
 We recommend wearing closed-toe shoes or sandals that are securely strapped on your feet.

 On days when rain is forecast, we do require guests to report to the shop at the designated “Meet Time” for their scheduled tour.
 On days with light/intermittent rain, we can provide rain jackets to keep you dry and comfortable.
-In the unlikely event of heavy rain, we may offer to convert you to a chauffeured van tour instead and your Tour Guide will go out of her/his way to visit some special wineries that we wouldn’t have been able to visit by bike.
+In the unlikely event of heavy rain and Sonoma Valley Bike Tours determines that it is too heavy to ride in, we may offer to convert you to a chauffeured van tour instead and your Tour Guide will go out of her/his way to visit some special wineries that we wouldn’t have been able to visit by bike.
 We also offer the opportunity to reschedule or cancel for a full refund on rainy days.

 It depends on your objectives.
 By all means, if you’re planning to get a good long workout ride in definitely pack your shoes and let us know what type of pedal system you use so we can equip your bike with the appropriate pedals.
 However, if you’re planning to visit wineries by bike, cycling shoes with cleats can be awkward and uncomfortable for walking around at the wineries.
 Also consider the other people you’ll be riding with; you may not need to clip in if you’re riding with less experienced riders.